dnorbertb/tag-chat/Readme.md

 ### Try Me

-This app and API is hosted on my private VPS server and can be tried on your device.
+This app and API is hosted on my private VPS server and can be tried on your device using Expo Go App.
 To try the app please open `exp://srv18.mikr.us:40050` or scan the QR code below:

 ![QR Code Image][qrcode-screenshot]

+On Android you need to do that in Expo Go App, on iOS you can just use camera app or web browser/Safari.

 VPS server is quite slow so bundling and downloading app can be quite long.
 Development server restarts every 24 hours so after restart, app will bundle longer, even up to 1-2 minutes.
-Please follow on screen instructions to run it.
+Please follow on screen instructions to run the app.
 When You register yourself in app, your username will be visible on "Menu" Screen, in right bottom corner.
-You can give it to someone to test the chat or use postman to send message to yourself.
+You can give it to someone to test the chat or use Postman to send message to yourself.

 #### Postman how to